Best Holiday Teas in the DC Area - Washingtonian

 Downtown DC

 This storied hotel near the White House hosts an afternoon tea every Sunday at 3 PM.
-From now until the end of the year (except on Christmas Eve and New Year’s Eve), the ritual will turn festive.
+From now until the end of the year, the ritual will turn festive.
 Held in the luxurious and old-school Lafayette Dining Room, the tea service will offer sandwiches, house-made gingerbread cookies, Viennese-style pastries, and optional add-ons of hot chocolate and champagne.

 Price: $100 a person.